 Magnetic resonance imaging (MRI).
 Using radio waves and a strong magnetic field, an MRI also is good at visualizing soft tissues.
 But it's an expensive test and often indicates neuromas in people who have no symptoms.

 Treatment depends on the severity of your symptoms.
 Your doctor will likely recommend trying conservative approaches first.

-Arch supports and foot pads fit inside your shoe and help reduce pressure on the nerve.
-These can be purchased over-the-counter, or your doctor may prescribe a custom-made, individually designed shoe insert — molded to fit the exact contours of your foot.
+Wear shoes with adequate room across the ball of the foot and in the toe.
+Arch supports and foot pads such as metatarsal pads fit inside your shoe and help reduce pressure on the nerve.
+These can be purchased over the counter, or your doctor may prescribe a custom-made, individually designed shoe insert — molded to fit the exact contours of your foot.

 Surgical and other procedures